DATA USAGE POLICY

 East Meets West encourages users wishing to discuss sensitive details to contact their correspondent through more private communication channels (such as by telephone, email, contact forms or private messaging) rather than through publicly visible posts.

-Publicly posted information, including social media posts
+Publicly posted information, including social media posts and blog post comments

 We ensure that appropriate organisational and technical measures are taken against unauthorised or unlawful processing of your personal data, and against accidental loss, destruction or damage.